 The building has a Spanish Colonial architecture style with nautical-themed details that you want to pay attention to, the details are really beautiful.
 The building was restored to its former glory after years of being passed from tenant to tenant as well as periods of dormancy and barely any upkeep.

-Today, the amphitheater is a performance venue as well as houses the La Tombola restaurant which has a gorgeous rooftop lounge with Atlantic Ocean views on one side and the towering Steeplechase Parachute Jump tower on the other.
+Today, the amphitheater is a performance venue as well as re-opening Child’s Restaurant in the summer of 2022 (with was briefly La Tombola restaurant) which has a gorgeous rooftop lounge with Atlantic Ocean views on one side and the towering Steeplechase Parachute Jump tower on the other.

 Inside you can find the beautiful restoration work with a modern twist while still paying homage to Coney Island.